lappalainenj/datamate/README.md

 # Examples

-Datamate's `Directory` instances can point to (processed) data on the disk, allowing seamless I/O.
+Datamate's `Directory` instances can point to (processed) data on the disk (relative to a root directory), allowing seamless I/O.

 E.g., to store a numpy array